Pengchao-Cai/CS6314_CarRental/README.md

 $ nodemon
 ```
 After typing these commands in the terminal, you will be able to use our application at
 localhost:3000.
-Register a customer account and Login
+## Register a customer account and Login
 To use wishlist and shopping cart function, you need to register a new account.
 Then
 use this account to login.
 Otherwise, you cannot make a order.
 After logging in, you
 can see your profile, wishlist and shopping cart at upper-right corner.
 On shopping
 cart page, you can make an order.
-Register an administrator account and Login

 To login as an administrator account, you need to register a account.
 The username of
 this account must be ‘admin’.
 About the password, you can enter whatever you want.
 After logging in as an administrator account, you are able to add, edit, remove, and